nicnacnic/restreamer-dashboard/README.md

 ## Using The Dashboard
 The UI makes the dashboard super simple to use!
 All functions are neatly sorted into different pages, accessible by using the menu on the top-left.
-To switch a scene, it's as simple as selecting the layout, entering the runner's Twitch name, and pressing the transition button.
+To switch a scene, it's as simple as selecting the layout, entering the runner's Twitch name or stream key, and pressing the transition button.
 With NodeCG integration, controlling the timer and run information is a breeze.

-There are 25 pre-built layouts available, plus 5 customizable buttons in the scene panel for those unusual game layouts.
+There are 16 pre-built layouts available, plus 5 customizable buttons in the scene panel for those unusual game layouts.
 Same goes for audio, with 6 pre-built audio controls, plus 3 additional customizable audio controls if you ever need to add an audio source.

-It also comes with a OBS scene collection that you can use, but you are welcome to make your own!
+It also comes with two OBS scene collections that you can use, one for Twitch and one for RTMP, but you are welcome to make your own!

+If you end up using restreamer-dashboard during your marathon/event, it would be greatly appreciated if you included the repository name and author in your end credits.
+Thank you!

 For a full installation and user guide, please visit the [wiki](https://github.com/nicnacnic/Restreamer-Dashboard/wiki).